-How is the colder, damper weather of fall affecting you?
+How is the colder weather affecting you?
 According to the 5,000-year-old Ayurvedic tradition, what we need most at this time of year is warmth and nourishment; regularity and routine; rest and relaxation.
 Ayurveda’s holistic philosophy draws from an understanding of our inherent relationship with nature’s laws and rhythms.
 The self-care remedies and preventive measures of Ayurveda provide a guide for living in balance with the particular qualities of each season.

 - To reduce or avoid congestion, treat yourself to a soothing tea, using fresh or ground spices: 2 parts ginger, 3 parts cinnamon, and a pinch of cardamom.
 Steep in hot water for 10–15 minutes.
 When the tea has cooled down, add a little raw honey.